 10 Fitness Mistakes That Sabotage Your Results (and how to fix them)

-10 fitness mistakes and how to fix them You spend hours in the gym or lifting weights at home.
+You spend hours in the gym or lifting weights at home.
 You eat clean (mostly).
 You flex for selfies every week to admire those amazing muscles you're working so hard to sculpt.

 But you look, well, the same.